tetratelabs/wazero/README.md

 extension.

 wazero is a [WebAssembly 1.0 (20191205)](https://www.w3.org/TR/2019/REC-wasm-core-1-20191205/) spec compliant runtime written in Go.
-It has zero platform dependencies, and doesn't rely on CGO.
+It has *zero dependencies*, and doesn't rely on CGO.
 This means you can run applications in other languages and still keep cross compilation.

 Import wazero and extend your Go application with code written in any language!